 Place mulch around the tree in order to help the roots retain moisture.
 Be sure to water your plants generously once a week for the first few months.

 Don’t fertilize your trees until they’ve experienced one year of growth in their new location.
-Do not put fertilizer in the planting hole during the transplant; it may cause root injury.
-Organic fertilizers are best for your trees because they are less harmful than inorganic fertilizers, and they come from all natural animal and plant sources.
+Do not put fertilizer in the planting hole during the transplant, as it may cause root injury.
+Organic fertilizers are best for your trees because they are less harmful than inorganic fertilizers, and they come from all-natural animal and plant sources.

 Adding in fertilizer that contains nitrogen can help increase your trees growth rate.
-You can apply between .10 and .20 pounds of nitrogen around your tree per 100 sq. ft.
+You can apply between 0.10 and 0.20 pounds of nitrogen around your tree per 100 square feet.
 However, make sure to read the label prior fertilizing your trees.

 Ingredients such as leaf mold, sawdust, manure, peat moss, and pine bark can actually improve your soil and add in key nutrients your trees need.
 Make sure to look for these key ingredients when shopping for a fertilizer.
 Unless your trees need additional potassium or phosphorus, it is best to stick with fertilizers that are higher in nitrogen.

-Young trees should ideally be fertilized during the growing season after they’ve experienced one year of growth.
+Young trees should ideally be fertilized during the growing season, after they’ve experienced one year of growth.
 Trees should be fertilized after the final frost in your area.
-Depending on your zone this can be done in early April all the way up until early June.
+Depending on your zone, this can be done in early April until early June.
 Fertilizing helps the trees ward off infections and get over any mineral deficiencies they may have.

 Young trees have a single dominant leader stem that grows upward.
 Be careful not to prune the tip of this dominant stem.
 Some trees will grow double leaders or co-dominant stems.
 It is best to prune or remove one of the stems to prevent structural weakness in your tree.

-The most important thing to remember when pruning, is not to remove too many branches; especially when the tree is young.
-Keep in mind the branches help the tree with food production and storage.
-If you prune off too much of your tree’s canopy over time it can cause growth issues.
+The most important thing to remember when pruning: do not remove too many branches, especially when the tree is young.
+Keep in mind that the branches help the tree with food production and storage.
+If you prune too much of your tree’s canopy over time, it can cause growth issues.
 If you have additional questions, please read these privacy tree planting directions or contact us.
 And be sure to check out our selection of privacy trees to choose your favorite.